-As of December 31, 2020 the Board had not adopted a formal investment policy.
+As of December 31, 2023 the Board had not adopted a formal investment policy.

-At December 31, 2020 the District had \$412,067 invested in Colorado Local Government Liquid Asset Trust (COLOTRUST), which is an investment vehicle established for government entities in Colorado to pool surplus funds.
+At December 31, 2023, the District had \$220,117 invested in the Colorado Local Government Liquid Asset Trust (COLOTRUST) (the Trust), an investment vehicle established for local government entities in Colorado to pool surplus funds.
 The State Securities Commissioner administers and enforces all State statutes governing the Trust.
 The Trust operates similarly to a money market fund and each share is equal in value to \$1.00.
-The Trust offers shares in two portfolios, COLOTRUST PRIME and COLOTRUST PLUS+.
-Both portfolios may invest in U.S. Treasury securities and repurchase agreements collateralized by U.S. Treasury securities.

-COLOTRUST PLUS+ may also invest in certain obligations of U.S. government agencies, highest rated commercial paper and any security allowed under CRS 24-75-601.
+The Trust offers shares in three portfolios, COLOTRUST PRIME, COLOTRUST EDGE, and COLOTRUST PLUS+.
+All portfolios may invest in U.S. Treasury securities and repurchase agreements collateralized by U.S. Treasury securities.
+COLOTRUST PLUS+ may also invest in certain obligations of U.S. government agencies, highest rated commercial paper and any security allowed under section 24-75-601, C.R.S., as amended.
 A designated custodial bank serves as custodian for the Trust's portfolios pursuant to a custodian agreement.
 The custodian acts as safekeeping agent for the Trust's investment portfolios and provides services as the depository in connection with direct investments and withdrawals.
 The custodian's internal records segregate investments owned by the Trust.
-COLOTRUST is rated AAAm by Standard & Poor's and is measured at net asset value (NAV).
-There are no unfunded commitments, the redemption frequency is daily and there is no redemption notice period.